Dwight York: Move to Georgia and construction of Tama-Re (1993–2002)

-York left Brooklyn with an estimated 300 followers about 1990.
+York left Brooklyn with an estimated 300 followers around 1990.
 Some settled in upstate New York.
 He later moved with numerous followers to Georgia.
 Others joined them from such cities as Baltimore, Philadelphia, Hartford, New York and Washington, D.C.
+Around 1990, York and the Nuwaubian Nation relocated to rural Putnam County, Georgia, where they built a large complex.
+At York's direction, the community purchased land and built Tama-Re(originally named Kadesh), an Egyptian-themed complex built on 476 acre of land near Eatonton, Georgia.
+It was built over a period of years and completed in 1993.

+They came under scrutiny as a result of the building of the commune.
 According to former follower Robert J. Rohan, who later wrote a book about the movement, York moved in order to avoid criminal investigations and other charges in New York.

 Perhaps to avoid scrutiny from the international Muslim community, the Nation of Islam, the Nation of Gods and Earths, legal troubles, and the negative history of his group during their New York period, he changed his own name several times, as well as the group's name, and masked different parts of their doctrine.
 In Georgia, they changed their name to the "United Nuwaubian Nation of Moors".